 Just grab a sandwich

-Olive’s was a favorite of David Bowie’s, and you can still get the sandwich associated with him (chicken breast, watercress, and tomato on focaccia with chipotle mayo), along with soups and salads diners can eat at the small counter or in one of the nearby pocket parks.
+Olive’s was a favorite of David Bowie’s, and you can still get the sandwich associated with him (chicken breast, watercress, and tomato on focaccia with chipotle mayo), along with soups and salads to eat at the small counter or in one of the nearby pocket parks.
 191 Prince Street, near Sullivan Street

 For some fancier Spanish fare